Tony Ferguson: Win streak

-Losing Streak
+Losing streak

-Ferguson was scheduled to face Khabib Nurmagomedov for the UFC Lightweight Championship on April 18, 2020, at UFC 249, but after Nurmagomedov was unable to leave Russia due to restricted air travel as a result of the coronavirus pandemic, Ferguson then agreed to compete for the Interim UFC Lightweight Championship against a late replacement in Justin Gaethje at the event.
+Ferguson was scheduled to face Khabib Nurmagomedov for the UFC Lightweight Championship on April 18, 2020, at UFC 249, however the fight was canceled after Nurmagomedov was unable to leave Russia due to restricted air travel as a result of the coronavirus pandemic.
+Ferguson then agreed to compete for the Interim UFC Lightweight Championship against a late replacement in Justin Gaethje at the event.
 On April 9, UFC president Dana White announced that this event was postponed and the bout eventually took place on May 9, 2020.
 He was outstruck by Gaethje for all five rounds, eventually losing the fight via TKO in the fifth round.
 This fight earned both participants Fight of the Night honors.

 Ferguson faced Charles Oliveira on December 12, 2020, at UFC 256.
 He lost the fight via unanimous decision after being dominated and controlled on the ground for most of the fight.

 Ferguson faced Beneil Dariush on May 15, 2021, at UFC 262.
-He lost the fight via unanimous decision being once again controlled on the ground for the majority of the match.
+He lost the fight via unanimous decision being once again controlled on the ground for the majority of the fight.

 Ferguson faced former Bellator Lightweight Champion Michael Chandler on May 7, 2022 at UFC 274.
 Despite a strong first round, Ferguson lost the fight via knockout early in the second round.

 Ferguson was scheduled to return to the welterweight division to face Li Jingliang on September 10, 2022, in the co-main event of UFC 279.
 However, Ferguson instead moved up to the main event to face Nate Diaz, after his original opponent Khamzat Chimaev was pulled from their fight due to missing weight.
 Ferguson lost the fight via a guillotine choke submission in the fourth round.

+Ferguson returned to the lightweight division to face King Green at UFC 291 on July 29, 2023.
+He lost the fight via technical submission due to an arm-triangle choke in the final seconds of the third round.

+Ferguson faced Paddy Pimblett on December 16, 2023, at UFC 296.
+He lost the fight via unanimous decision.

+Ferguson faced Michael Chiesa in a welterweight bout on August 3, 2024 at UFC on ABC 7.
+He lost the fight via a rear-naked choke submission in the first round.
+With this eighth consecutive loss, Ferguson surpassed B.J.
+Penn and now holds the record for the longest losing streak in UFC history.

+Global Fight League

+On January 24, 2025, it was announced that Ferguson had parted ways with the UFC and signed with the Global Fight League.

+Ferguson was drafted by the GFL's Team Los Angeles the same day his signing was announced.
+He was scheduled to face Dillon Danis on May 25, 2025 at GFL 2.
+However, the first two GFL events were postponed indefinitely.

+Boxing career

+In January 2025, Ferguson was among names for a potential boxing bout against English megastar KSI after his bout with English footballer Wayne Bridge fell through.
+Ferguson revealed he turned down the offer to face Dillon Danis on the then announced GFL event in May.